 AAQS Ambient Air Quality Standards

 APD Application for Permit to Drill

 APM Application for Permit to Modify

-bbl barrel(s)
+bbl barrel

 BOEM Bureau of Ocean Energy Management

-BOP Blowout Preventer
+BOP blowout preventer

 BSEE Bureau of Safety and Environmental Enforcement

 CFR Code of Federal Regulations

 EA Environmental Assessment

 EFH Essential Fish Habitat

 EP Exploration Plan

-ESA Endangered Species Act of 1973

-IOP Integrated Operations Plan
+ESA Endangered Species Act of 1973 IOP Integrated Operations Plan km kilometer mi mile

-km kilometer(s)

-mi mile(s)

 NAA No Action Alternative

-NAAQS National Ambient Air Quality Standards

-NEPA National Environmental Policy Act of 1969
+NAAQS National Ambient Air Quality Standards NEPA National Environmental Policy Act of 1969

 NMFS National Marine Fisheries Service

-NO X nitrogen oxides
+NOX nitrogen oxides

 NPDES National Pollutant Discharge Elimination System

 MODU Mobile Offshore Drilling Unit

-OCS Outer Continental Shelf

-PAA Proposed Action Alternative
+OCS Outer Continental Shelf PAA Proposed Action Alternative

-PEIS Programmatic Environmental Impact Statement

-SCCE Source Control and Containment Equipment
+PEIS Programmatic Environmental Impact Statement SCCE Source Control and Containment Equipment

 Secretary Secretary of the United States Department of the Interior

 SEMS Safety and Environmental Management System

 USDOI United States Department of the Interior

 USCG United States Coast Guard

 USEPA United States Environmental Protection Agency

-VOCs Volatile Organic Compounds
+VOC volatile organic compound

-1.0 Introduction
+Chapter 1 Introduction

-Pursuant to the National Environmental Policy Act of 1969 (NEPA), this environmental assessment (EA) was prepared to determine if the proposed promulgation of a rule for oil and gas exploration drilling activities on the Arctic Outer Continental Shelf (OCS) would have a significant effect on the human environment.
+Pursuant to the National Environmental Policy Act of 1969 (NEPA), this environmental assessment (EA) was prepared to determine if the promulgation of a final rule for oil and gas exploration drilling on the U.S. Arctic Outer Continental Shelf (OCS) would have a significant effect on the human environment.

-1.1 Background and Overview
+1.1 BACKGROUND AND OVERVIEW

-The Outer Continental Shelf Lands Act (OCSLA) directs the Secretary of the U.S. Department of the Interior (Secretary, USDOI) to manage the orderly leasing, exploration, development, and production of mineral resources on the OCS.
+The Outer Continental Shelf Lands Act (OCSLA) directs the Secretary of the U.S. Department of the Interior (USDOI) to manage the orderly leasing, exploration, development, and production of energy and mineral resources on the OCS.
 The Secretary has delegated to the Bureau of Ocean Energy Management (BOEM) the responsibility for overseeing certain aspects of the OCS oil and gas program, including, among other things, management of the leasing program, administration of exploration and development plans, environmental studies and analyses under NEPA, resource evaluation, and economic analyses.
-The Secretary has delegated to the Bureau of Safety and Environmental Enforcement (BSEE) the responsibility for the development, oversight, and enforcement of safety and environmental standards for offshore energy and mineral operations.
-BSEE's activities include issuance and monitoring of permits related to drilling, well workover activities, production, development and measurement operations, pipelines, the inspection of offshore structures and facilities, monitoring of environmental hazards, and the mitigation of safety and environmental risks.
-BOEM and BSEE discharge their responsibilities within the context of several relevant statutory and regulatory regimes, as well as executive orders and other policy guidance.
-Of particular note here, BOEM and BSEE have promulgated extensive regulations governing oil and gas exploration activities on the OCS at Title 30 Code of Federal Regulations (CFR) Parts 250, 254, and 550.
+The Secretary has delegated to the Bureau of Safety and Environmental Enforcement (BSEE) the responsibility for the development, oversight, and enforcement of safety and environmental standards for OCS energy and mineral operations.
+BSEE's activities include issuance and monitoring of permits related to drilling; well workover activities; production, development and measurement operations; pipelines; the inspection of offshore structures and facilities; monitoring of environmental hazards; and the mitigation of safety and environmental risks.
+BOEM and BSEE fulfill their responsibilities within the context of several relevant statutory and regulatory regimes, as well as executive orders and other policy guidance.
+BOEM and BSEE have promulgated extensive regulations governing oil and gas exploration drilling on the OCS at Title 30 Code of Federal Regulations (CFR) Parts 250, 254, and 550, which are being amended by the present rule making.

-The proposed rule is informed by the measures required by BOEM and BSEE of Royal Dutch Shell [Shell] during exploration drilling of the Burger and Sivulliq/Torpedo prospects in the Chukchi and Beaufort Seas in 2012, USDOI's subsequent review of Shell's 2012 operations (USDOI, BOEM, and BSEE, 2013), engagement with Arctic partners and stakeholders, and consideration of the development of potential domestic energy resources from the Arctic OCS.
+The final rule is informed by the measures required by BOEM and BSEE during exploration drilling of the Burger and Sivulliq/Torpedo prospects in the Chukchi and Beaufort Seas in 2012 and 2015; USDOI's review of 2012 operations (USDOI, BOEM, and BSEE, 2013); engagement with Arctic partners and stakeholders, such as the Arctic Council; consideration of the development of potential domestic energy resources from the Arctic OCS; and comments received during the comment period on the proposed rulemaking.